ComputationalRadiationPhysics/contributing/codingGuideLines/cpp.md

      - should be a single line comment
    - long description
      - is separated with a empty line
-     - is not aligned with the brief
+     - is not aligned with the brief line
    - use `@` for doxygen commands e.g., `@param`, `@return`, `@{`
-   - commands which should only rarely e.g., for files/ code parts that are not developed by your own
+   - commands which should only rarely be used e.g., for code parts that are included from (license compatible!) third party projects (use the copyright header for full files or files that mainly consist of the external code)
      - `@author`
      - `@date`
      - `@copyright`
-   - use `@f[`/ `@f]` or other formula commands to describe equations in latex
+   - use `@f[` / `@f]` or other formula commands to describe equations in latex
 ```C++
 /** this is allowed
  *